 Seek assurance

-ESG reporting should be verified by an independent third party to ensure its accuracy, reliability, and credibility.
-You can seek assurance from external providers, such as auditors, consultants, or rating agencies, who can review your ESG data, processes, and reports, and provide assurance opinions or statements.
-Assurance can also help you identify gaps and areas for improvement in your sustainable reporting practices.
+ESG reporting should be independently verified to ensure accuracy, reliability, and credibility.
+Under CSRD, limited assurance of ESG disclosures is mandatory, with requirements expected to escalate to reasonable assurance in subsequent reporting cycles.
+Engage external assurance providers — auditors, specialist consultants, or ESG rating agencies — to review your data, processes, and reports.
+Assurance also helps identify gaps and improvement opportunities in your reporting practices.

 Engage stakeholders